-Stefano Falconi has 30 years of experience as an academic innovator in higher education, especially in the areas of finance, operations, and information technology.
-He brings an established record of success in managing the finance and operations of major research-intensive universities (Harvard University, MIT, Carnegie Mellon) and in turning around financially distressed smaller institutions, together with a deep commitment to the larger mission of the academic enterprise and a broad international perspective and connections, especially in Europe and the Middle East.
+Stefano Falconi has thirty years of experience as an academic innovator in higher education, especially in the areas of strategic planning, academic governance, finance, operations, information technology, research administration and capital projects.
+He brings an established record of success in managing the finance and operations of major research-intensive universities (Harvard University, MIT, Carnegie Mellon) and in turning around financially distressed smaller institutions, together with a deep commitment to the larger mission of the academic enterprise.

 Before joining BRG, Mr. Falconi served as senior vice president for Finance and Administration and treasurer at Simmons College in Boston, where he oversaw finance and business operations of the college.
 Before joining Simmons, he was vice president, chief financial officer, and treasurer of Stevens Institute of Technology in Hoboken, New Jersey, and before that vice president for Administration and chief financial officer of Carnegie Mellon University in Pittsburgh, Pennsylvania.
 Prior to joining Carnegie Mellon, he was director of Finance at the Massachusetts Institute of Technology, where he was responsible for strategic financial planning, budgeting, and capital planning.
 While at MIT, Mr. Falconi collaborated closely with the Institute’s treasurer in the areas of bond issues and relations with investment bankers and credit rating agencies.